Julian calendar

 The Julian calendar has two types of years: a normal year of 365 days and a leap year of 366 days.
 They follow a simple cycle of three normal years and one leap year, giving an average year that is 365.25 days long.
-That is more than the actual solar year value of approximately 365.2422 days (the current value, which varies), which means the Julian calendar gains a day every 129 years.
-In other words, the Julian calendar gains 3.1 days every 400 years, while the Gregorian calendar gains 0.1 day over the same time.
-For any given event during the years from 1901 through 2099, its date according to the Julian calendar is 13 days behind its corresponding Gregorian date (for instance Julian 1 January falls on Gregorian 14 January).
+That is more than the actual solar year value of approximately 365.2419 days (the current value, which varies), which means the Julian calendar gains one day every 129 years.
+In other words, the Julian calendar gains 3.1 days every 400 years.